burfel/waddington-project/README.md

 The _Waddington_ or _epigenetic landscape_ provides a theoretical framework for cell development and differentiation.

-This project aimso to develop a set of _Julia_ tools to explore the structure of such landscapes for a given model.
+This project aim to develop a set of _Julia_ tools to explore the structure of such landscapes for a given model.
 We use single-cell data as well as simulated data.

 ## Structure